AvinashSubhash/Hoax-Hammer/README.md

 ## 🛑 Disclaimer:
 Project Hoax-Hammer is meant for educational and entertainment purposes only.
 We do not endorse any illegal activities.
 Be sure to use this script responsibly and within the bounds of the law.

+I have formulated this script in response to an attempted scam directed at me.
+Fortunately, I identified the fraudulent nature of the scheme.
+I am providing the link to their counterfeit payment website for your reference.

+##Fake Payment Scam Website Link - https://fbj.74d.myftpupload.com/

 ## 🤝 Join the Movement:
 Let's unite against scammers and create a world where deception has consequences.
 Clone the repository, run the script, and let justice prevail!
 Remember, the power to make a change is in your hands.